Taylor’s Falls/Chisago County to Osceola Landing • Daily or annual state park pass needed if you park at Interstate State Park

-Launching in both Interstate Park and Osceola Landing is a piece of cake.
-Both have beautiful shallow beaches that are wide enough for many boats.
-There’s a nice parking area and restrooms at either spot, too.
+Launching in Interstate Park and taking out at Osceola Landing are both a piece of cake.
+They have beautiful shallow beaches that are wide enough for many boats.
+There’s a nice parking area and (non-plumbed) restrooms at both spots, too.

 There definitely is a current on the St. Croix, but it’s quite easy to paddle upstream, at least late in the season when we were out.
 Spring may be different when the water is higher and the current is swifter.

 You have the option, after launching at Interstate Park, to paddle upstream to the Taylor’s Falls Dalles area—the potholes and high cliffs segment.
 It’ll add an hour or so to your paddle, so be sure you’ll be able to handle that…but is well worth the extra time for its beauty.